ONETS: Online Network Slice Broker From Theory to Practice: Related Work

-To the best of our knowledge, the work presented in this paper is the first designing and evaluating an automated online network slice broker with the optimization goal of maximizing network slicing multiplexing gains.
+To the best of our knowledge, the work presented in this paper is the first of its kind that aims at designing and evaluating an automated online network slice broker while pursuing the network slicing multiplexing gain maximization.